|

 was the chief cryptologist of the Third Reich.
 After the war, he worked

-for the new German intelligence agency
+for the new German intelligence service

 Organsation Gehlen (OG),